Do You Know What’s Breadcrumbing in Dating Relationships?

 While both breadcrumbing and ghosting involve a lack of commitment in a relationship, they manifest differently.

-Dr. Elizabeth Fedrick, relationship expert, says that breadcrumbing is “a technique used in toxic relationships, in which you are given just enough time, attention, or affection to keep you hooked … but not enough to actually meet your needs.”
+Dr. Elizabeth Fedrick, a relationship expert, says breadcrumbing is “a technique used in toxic relationships, in which you are given just enough time, attention, or affection to keep you hooked … but not enough to actually meet your needs.”

 Ghosting is “breaking off a relationship by ceasing all communication and contact with the former partner without any apparent warning or justification, as well as ignoring the former partner’s attempts to reach out or communicate.”